SmartterHealth/Virtual-Rounding/README.md

 Before running this script, you will need the following:

 - An Azure AD Security Group
-  - This group should be empty, and will only be used for the patient room accounts
+  - This group should be empty, and will only be used for the patient room accounts.
+If provisioning manually, ensure all users are added to this group.
+It will be used later for licensing and in the flows.
 - A CSV file with the desired Patient Room account information
   - Columns:
     - AccountName